Elliott Yamin (album)

-Elliott Yamin is the debut album by American pop singer Elliott Yamin, released on March 20, 2007, by the independent label Hickory Records and distributed through Sony BMG–owned RED Distribution.
+Elliott Yamin is the debut studio album by American singer Elliott Yamin.
+It was released on March 20, 2007 through Hickory Records, while distribution was overseen by Sony BMG-owned RED Distribution.
 Yamin, an American Idol finalist, collaborated with Sony/ATV Music Publishing to write, produce, and market the record.
+Collaborators include Josh Abraham, Busbee, DJ Lethal, Michael Mangini, and Stargate.
 The album includes 11 tracks, although several bonus tracks are offered at different retailers.

-Elliott Yamin debuted at number 3 on the Billboard 200 and spawned three singles (one promotional and two official): "Movin' On", "Wait for You" and "One Word".
-It was certified gold by the Recording Industry Association of America in the United States.
+The album debuted at number three on the US Billboard 200 and topped the Independent Albums chart.
+In October 2007, it was certified gold by the Recording Industry Association of America in the United States.
+Elliott Yamin spawned three singles, including "Wait for You", "One Word" and promotional single "Movin' On."
 To promote the record, Yamin went on a world tour across North America and Southeast Asia that consisted of clubs, small theatres and radio-station holiday shows.

-On Billboards end of decade charts, the album placed at number 39 on the top independent albums of the decade list.